 Four Bluebird Babies one day old, Hatched July 2nd, 2019

 Bird banding is a universal and indispensable technique for studying the movement, survival and behavior of birds.
 A licensed bird bander will be on hand to capture, band and release birds that live in Des Moines parks and participants get to be a part of the fun.
 Along with the Bird Banding, we have a limited supply of birdhouse kits.
 Participants will build their own birdhouse to take home me and create a backyard habitat for cavity nesting birds such as Wrens and Bluebirds.

-Gray’s Lake Park has hosted a pair of Bald Eagles for many years.
-The nest is easy to see and we have staff onsite Tuesdays from 11:00 am - 1:00 pm while the nest is active with young birds.
+Gray’s Lake Park has hosted a nesting pair of Bald Eagles for many years.
+The nest is easy to see and in the early spring, we have staff onsite Tuesdays from 11:00 am - 1:00 pm while the nest is active with young birds.
 Spotting scopes, binoculars and answers to questions are available for participants to enhance their viewing.